amit-devb/doit/README.md

-# doit
+# Doit
-This is a Golang bases a terminal todo app
+This is a simple Golang-based CLI todo app.